rogsme/yams.media/content/install/steps.md

    ```

 Special notes:
-- For ProtonVPN, just enter your username - the script automatically adds `+pmp` for port forwarding
+- For ProtonVPN, the installer handles the `+pmp` suffix for port forwarding automatically if you enabled it in the previous step.
+Just enter your VPN username.
-- For Mullvad, it will only ask you for your username, since Mullvad doesn't need a password
+- For Mullvad, it will only ask you for your username, since Mullvad doesn't need a password.
+- For other VPN providers, the installer will prompt you about port forwarding before asking for credentials.

 If you don't want to configure VPN now:
 - Type `n` and press Enter